 Kids of Older Parents May Have Fewer Behavioral Problems

 The evidence is clear that couples are waiting to have children at a later age.
-While some studies suggest a link between a father’s age and a mental health diagnosis among offspring, a new Dutch study considered the behavior problems of children born to older parents...
+While some studies suggest a link between a father’s age and a mental health diagnosis among offspring, a new Dutch study considered the behavioral problems of children born to older...

-Strengthening Bond with Autistic Child Can Ease Mom’s Stress, Depression
+Strengthening Bond with Autistic Child Can Ease Mom’s Stress

-Strengthening Bond with Autistic Child Can Ease Mom’s Stress, Depression
+Strengthening Bond with Autistic Child Can Ease Mom’s Stress

-New research finds mothers of young children with autism can reduce parenting stress and depression by improving their relationship with the child.
-Investigators from Case Western Reserve University examined the effects of this technique in a small experimental...
+New research finds a mother of a young autistic child can reduce parenting stress and depression by improving their relationship with the child.
+Investigators from Case Western Reserve University examined the effects of this technique in a small experimental research...

-Childhood Tics May Not Go Away, Kids Just Get Better at Hiding Them
+Childhood Tics May Not Go Away, They Just Get Hidden

-Childhood Tics May Not Go Away, Kids Just Get Better at Hiding Them
+Childhood Tics May Not Go Away, They Just Get Hidden

-Around 20 percent of kids will develop one or more compulsive tics, such as excessive blinking, throat clearing or shrugging, at some point during childhood.
-Yet far fewer (only around 3 percent) go on to develop a chronic tic disorder, such as Tourette syndrome.
-In...
+Around 20 percent of kids will develop one or more compulsive tics in their childhood, such as excessive blinking, throat clearing, or shrugging, at some point during childhood.
+Yet far fewer (only around 3 percent) go on to develop a chronic tic disorder, such as...

 Parents Play Key Role in Preparing Autistic Teens for Driving